Ashes, Ashes, We All Fast Now

 Messiah tells us to look fresh and clean when fasting so that others will not know you are doing it.
 It must be noted that there are no commandments regarding fasting that tells us we are to do so in our everyday life throughout the year, nor is it considered a sin to NOT fast.
 The instructions Yeshua gives us are more about how we are to carry ourselves when fasting; we must keep ourselves humble, no outward expression should be apparent.

-Many felt our graphic yesterday (see right) was “bashing” the Catholics and being judgmental.
-In truth, this was never our intent.
-Our intent is to instruct; instead of practicing a man-made tradition, if we choose to be repentant and use ashes as an outward expression, then we should do it the way it was shown to us in Scripture.
+To be clear, we are not “bashing” any believers who observe Ash Wednesday, nor are we being judgmental.
+We love the brethren; but just because we love them doesn't mean we necessarily agree on everything.
+Our purpose and goal is to call people to follow the Father and his ways instead of practicing a man-made tradition.
+If we choose to be repentant and use ashes as an outward expression, then we should do it the way it was shown to us in Scripture.
 In truth, putting ashes on the forehead (a cross in modern times, two parallel lines or other symbols in ancient times) is not a practice that should be associated with the Father.
 The act of putting ashes above the brow has been occurring since ancient days, not as modern as the 3rd – 4th century; this was not a new concept to the early church fathers.

 Why do we apply the holy ash ?